 Interestingly, firms in the grocery, pharmaceutical, and personal care industries are more likely to offer promotional allowances.
-This confirms anecdotal evidence that grocery and drug stores, two main avenues for the sale of pharmaceutical and personal care products, are most often associated with the use of promotional allowances [Sullivan, 1997].
+This confirms anecdotal evidence that grocery and drug stores, two main avenues for the sale of pharmaceutical and personal a -- Significant at the 5% level care products, are most often associated with the use of promotional allowances [Sullivan, 1997].
 The remaining coefficient estimates are not statistically significant.